MikelSalazar/sparcl/architecture/experiments.md

 # Integrating Experiments

-The main goal of sparcl is, to serve as a proof of concept and as an experimentation platform around the AR Cloud in general, specifically the Open Spatial Computing Platform as defined by Open AR Cloud assosiation.
+The main goal of sparcl is, to serve as a proof of concept and as an experimentation platform around the AR Cloud in general, specifically the Open Spatial Computing Platform as defined by Open AR Cloud association.
 This document outlines how experiments can be integrated into sparcl.
 An important pre-requisite is, that the experiments source needs to be integrated into the sparcl project from a separate repository.
 This makes it possible that many developers can work on experiments, without stepping on each others toes.

 There are several ways to do so and everyone is free to choose the way that fits best to their own way of working.
 The example here uses Git submodules.